What To Do With Burnt Rice (hint: don’t throw it out!)Updated: July 15, 2017Traditional Preparation of Grains

 I will just assume that you are making rice with the good stuff!

 If you use mineral and gelatin-rich bone broth instead of plain water like I do and buy quality (arsenic free) grain and (expensive) pastured butter, a batch of burnt rice can easily cost you $10 or even more if you cook large quantities.

 If you doubt that a simple pot of rice is worth that much, consider that my local healthfood store sells refrigerated, 12 ounce/ 355 ml jars of real beef broth for $15 each.
-Shelf stable cartons of real bone broth are a bit less.
+Shelf stable jars of authentic chicken bone broth cost a bit less.
 To cook a small pot of rice, you need 3 cups of bone broth.
 This one ingredient alone would cost about $25-30 if you purchased it!